Making This Website

 Custom Domain

-GitHub Pages has easy to follow documentation for setting a custom domain and updating your DNS records.
+Adding my own domain was very easy.
+GitHub Pages documentation for setting a custom domain and updating your DNS records is very straightforward.

 The longest part of the process is waiting for records to update.
 If you’ve ever tried to test out your custom email address, you know the struggle of this wait time.